jflaatsch/resetOpenDTU/README.md

 Use another browser:
 -------------------
-- using another browser would follow a process similar to using Firefox, but will require additional code for implimentation
+- using another browser would follow a process similar to using Firefox, but will require additional code for implementation
 - below is the relevant code, just add the corresponding options for your desired browser
 - import the appropriate service as browser-service
   <code>